mtempleheald/journeyasdata/README.md

 Upgrade a single package at a time and guarantee that nothing has broken by following the steps:

 1. `npm update <package> --save` - update package version, saving latest in package.json to improve developer consistency.
-1. `npm run test` to run all automated tests - if anything breaks then this must be fixed or rolled back.
+1. `npm run test` | `npm run jest` to run automated tests - if anything breaks then this must be fixed or rolled back.
 1. `npm run lint` does two things
    - verify file formatting (consistency) - if upgrading linters the standard may evolve, we need to make a conscious decision to roll back or run `npm run format` and then commit.
    - check type usage - we are aiming for 0 errors and 0 warnings but as long as we're not adding new issues we can continue with the upgrade.